 • • •

 I hope the reviews above and buyer’s guide help you on your guitar-playing journey — especially for those who are close to making a purchase!
+Make sure to also check out our roundup of the best 7-string guitars.

 If I was in the market right now for an affordable Les Paul copy electric guitar, I’d go one of three ways: